Guardianship in Florida

 My white paper on Florida's guardianship laws - a must read!

-NOTE:The following links below take you out of the EdwardRingwald.com presence.
+NOTE:The following links below take you out of the EdwardRingwald.com presence and will open in a new window.
 No liability is assumed for the information contained therein.

 A must see: National Association to Stop Guardian Abuse.
 Plenty of information, stories and resources.

 The Retirement Nightmare: How To Save Yourself From Your Heirs And Protectors - A book written by Diane Armstrong, Ph.D.
-Information and ordering the book is available at that web site.
+Information and ordering the book is available at Amazon.
 This is one book that needs to be on your bookshelf when you plan for retirement!
+NOTE: Website link goes to an archived version at the Internet Archive; Amazon link goes to book information and ordering page at Amazon.com.

 Guardianships and the Elderly: The Perfect Crime - Another great book by Dr. Sam Sugar, MD.
 Excellent information on how to prevent an unwanted guardianship in the very first place.
 Like The Retirement Nightmare book, this book also needs to be on your bookshelf when you plan for retirement!
 NOTE: Link goes to book information and ordering page at Amazon.com.